Resources for Teachers

 Teaching about Climate Change

 This resource is a useful and practical tool for educators and policy makers on climate change education that puts forward a whole school approach.
 It sets out some of the key elements of climate change education and offers practical tips and tools for teachers and schools.
+The resource is available here: Teaching About Climate Change.

 Age: 5-12 I Topics: Climate change education I Curriculum areas: whole school approach